smoil/in_format/README.md

 ## Reccomendations

 If you have getters/setters you would like to re-use across many attributes or classes I would stick em all in a (well-tested) module and keep an eye out for edge cases.
+You can also use `in_format` as the base for your own custom methods.

 ```ruby
 module MyFormatters